To carry out side effects, for example, working directly with the DOM in React, we use the built-in useEffect()

 }, []);

-This solution isn't the most obvious, but technically, it's not a special case.
-You just need to get used to it.
+This solution isn't the most obvious, but technically, it is not a specific case.
+Someday you will get used to it.

 // Let's assume that this effect depends on the userId prop